markbekhet/Assistant/README.md

 # Assistant
-voice assistant or typing assisting
+the aim of this project is to create an assistant who can assist with voice or typing.